 We sit down with a CELTA expert to put to rest all of your frequently-asked questions about the course.

-With more than 100 centres worldwide, hundreds of students a year and 15 years in the business, it’s little surprise that we often get thrown some curve-ball questions here at StudyCELTA.
+With around 100 centres worldwide, hundreds of students a year and over 15 years in the business, it’s little surprise that we often get thrown some curve-ball questions here at StudyCELTA.
 But there are also a few that we field every day.
 The same few that if you do a basic internet search, you’ll find a range of different, inconsistent answers.

 So, with that in mind, we’ve spoken to Claire Potter, Head of Teacher Training in Seville and a Cambridge assessor, to answer – once and for all – your most burning CELTA questions.